 Getting from PO to Bank Manager

 Many banks carry out a test when the training-cum-probation period of candidates concludes and this pre-confirmation and promotion test plays an imperative role in gauging their knowledge about different aspects of banking and how trained they are in handling a higher role.
-After this test, your performance will be analysed and if promoted you can then be transferred to Junior Management Scale-II or either retained at Scale I only.
-Also, the bank branches in India are classified as Scale I, Scale Ii, Scale II, amongst others.
-After the promotion test, selected officers with the relevant scale are major promoted to the post of Bank Managers as per their relevant grade branches.
+After this test, your performance will be analyzed and if promoted you can then be transferred to Junior Management Scale II or either retained at Scale I only.
+Also, the bank branches in India are classified as Scale I, Scale Ii, and Scale II, amongst others.
+After the promotion test, selected officers with the relevant scale are major promoted to the post of Bank manager as per their relevant grade branches.

 Advantages of Becoming a Bank Manager

-- A decent pay is one of the primary advantages of being a bank manager.
+- Decent pay is one of the primary advantages of being a bank manager.

 - You will be assigned a set number of hours to work each day.

 - You are not required to work on weekends.